KurtWagner/zlinter/RULES.md

 ## `import_ordering`

+> [!WARNING]
+> The `import_ordering` rule is still under testing and development.
+It may
+> not work as expected and may change without notice.

 Enforces a consistent ordering of `@import` declarations in Zig source files.

 Maintaining a standardized import order improves readability and reduces